TingChiaChiang/Culturally-Competent-Human-Activity-Recognition-with-a-Pepper-Robot/README.md

 include/bn_functions.h -------------------- Header file for bn_functions.c
 src/caresses.py --------------------------- Ontology information loaded from Caresses.owl.
-                                            This file is imported in bn_functions.c for the integration of Bayesian Network and Ontology in culturally competent HAR system
+                                            This file is imported in bn_functions.c for the integration of Bayesian Network and ontology in culturally competent HAR system

 (2).
 Cloud vision services + Robot control